Welcome To

 The Brazos Crossing Pipe Band

-Welcome to the Brazos Crossing Pipe Band, Waco's newest Bagpipe and Drum band!
+Welcom to the Brazos Crossing Pipe Band, Waco’s newest bagpipe and drum band!

-We're just getting started and already making noise- come join us, follow the journey, catch us at an upcoming event, or reach out if you'd like us to perform at your next gathering.
+We’re just getting started and already making noise!
+Come join us, follow the journey, catch us at an upcomming event, or reach out if you’d like us to perform at your next gathering.

 Seeking Players

-Whether you are an experienced player, a new player, or a lover of the instrument who want's to learn how to play, all are welcome.
+Whether you are an experienced player, a new player, or a lover of the instrument who wants to learn how to play, all are welcome.
 We are a passionate group always on the lookout for new members to join our ranks.
-We provide supportive instruction, regular rehearsals, group comradery, and the chance to perform at parages, competitions, festivals, and community events.
-No prior experience is required -just enthusiasm, commitment, and a love for the tradition.
-Contact us today to learn more or attend a rehearsal.
+We provide supportive instruction, regular rehearsals, group comradery, and the chance to perform at parades, competitions, festivals, and community events.
+No prior experience is required- just enthusiasm, commitment, and a love of a tradition.
+Contact us today to learn more or to attend a rehersal.

 Bagpipes

-All snare drummers are welcome- whether you play matched grip or traditional grip.
+All snare drummers are welcome – whether you play matched grip or traditional grip.
 No experience necessary; beginners and seasoned players alike are encouraged to join.
-Come be part of the Drum Corps!
+Come be a part of the Drum Corps!

 Tenor drums are unique to Scottish pipe bands.
 The flash of the Drum Corps.
 Clean sounds with a bit of flair!
 No experience necessary; beginners and seasoned players alike are encouraged to join!